North and Complexity Advance to DreamHack Anaheim Semifinals

 Inferno would be forZe’s pick, and it would pan out well for them.
 After a strong opening T side which included the first five rounds in a row, forZe pulled ahead.
 Although they gave up the first five rounds to Endpoint on their T side, forZe were able to stabilize on the defense.
 A dominating streak saw them win seven of the final eight rounds to secure the 16-12 victory and a tiebreaker map.

 The final map of Train was thankfully the shortest map of the match.
 Endpoint began the map on the preferred CT side and ran away with the game.
 The first ten rounds in a row belonged to them, netting Endpoint a 12-3 halftime lead.
-Once their T side economy was in order, closing the match out was trivial. over forZe to advance to the decider match.
+Once their T side economy was in order, closing the match out was trivial.
+Endpoint completed the 2-1 upset over forZe to advance to the decider match.